withastro/docs/src/pages/en/concepts/islands.md

 <MyReactComponent client:load />
 ```

-The vast majority of your site remains pure, lightweight HTML and CSS.
-All you've added is a single, isolated **island of interactivity.**
+With Astro Islands, the vast majority of your site remains pure, lightweight HTML and CSS.
+In the example above, you have just added a single, isolated **island of interactivity** without also changing the rest of the page.

 ## What are the benefits of Islands?

-The most obvious benefit to islands architecture is performance: the majority of your website is converted to fast, static HTML and JavaScript is only loaded for the individual components that need it.
+The most obvious benefit to building with Astro Islands is performance: the majority of your website is converted to fast, static HTML and JavaScript is only loaded for the individual components that need it.
 JavaScript is one of the slowest assets that you can load per-byte, so every byte counts.

-Another benefit is non-blocking loading.
-In the example illustration above, the low-priority "image carousel" island doesn't block the high-priority "header" island.
+Another benefit is parallel loading.
+In the example illustration above, the low-priority "image carousel" island doesn't need to block the high-priority "header" island.
 The two load in parallel and hydrate in isolation, meaning that the header becomes interactive immediately without having to wait for the heavier carousel lower down the page.

 Even better, you can tell Astro exactly how and when to render each component.
-If that image carousel is really expensive to load, you can attach an special **client-directive** that tells Astro to only load the carousel when it becomes visible on the page.
+If that image carousel is really expensive to load, you can attach a special [client directive](/en/reference/directives-reference/#client-directives) that tells Astro to only load the carousel when it becomes visible on the page.
 If the user never sees it, it never loads.

-In Astro, it’s up to you as the developer to explicitly opt in any components on the page that need to run in the browser.
+In Astro, it’s up to you as the developer to explicitly tell Astro which components on the page need to also run in the browser.
 Astro will only hydrate exactly what’s needed on the page and leave the rest of your site as static HTML.

-**Islands are the secret to Astro’s fast-by-default performance story.**
+**Islands are the secret to Astro’s fast-by-default performance story!**